MicrosoftDocs/sql-docs/docs/tools/sql-database-projects/concepts/schema-comparison.md

 ### Schema compare files

-The comparison definition for schema compare can be saved as an `.scmp` file.
+The comparison definition for schema compare can be saved as an `.scmp` file, known as a *schema compare file*.
 This file stores information about the schema comparison in XML and includes:

 - source and target connection information
 - comparison options